AmanRai145/Joke-fetcher-/README.md

 ## Contributing

 Contributions are welcome!
-Please fork this repository and submit a pull request with your changes.
+Please fork this repository.

 ## Contact